-4. If he’s conscious you can give him cool water (not cold water).
+- If he’s conscious you can give him cool water to drink (not cold water).
 Don’t force it though, as it could end up in his lungs.

-5. Call the vet in advance so they can prepare for you imminent arrival.
+- Call the vet in advance so they can prepare for your imminent arrival.

 The vet will probably start by re-hydrating your pet by putting her on a drip.
 The vet may also administer cooling treatments such as an enema, and will be able to provide supplemental oxygen or medication as needed.